 Transactions in foreign currencies are translated into the functional currencies of the Company at the exchange rates at the dates of the transactions.
 At the end of each subsequent reporting period ("the reporting date"), monetary items denominated in foreign currencies are translated into the functional currencies using the exchange rate at that date.
-Non-monetary items denominated in foreign currencies that are measured at fair value are translated into the functional currencies that are measured at the fair value was determined.
+Non-monetary items denominated in foreign currencies that are measured at fair value are translated into the functional currencies using the exchange rate at the date that the fair value was determined.
 Non-monetary items denominated in foreign currencies that are measured based on historical cost are translated using the exchange rate at the date of the transaction.
 Exchange differences are generally recognized in profit or loss.